 Attach the face place to the door – screw the exterior plate into position first, then slide the interior plate over the lock cylinder pin and screw them loosely into place.

 Attach the handles to each door, and screw them into place using a set screw.

-Follow the same process on the other side to install he dummy handle, omitting the lock and latch mechanism sets, because the dummy handle turns when it is in place, but the handle does not actually operate any moving parts.
+Follow the same process on the other side to install the dummy handle, omitting the lock and latch mechanism sets.
+This is because the dummy handle turns when it is in place, but the handle does not actually operate any moving parts.
 The edge plate on the dummy handle side will have two openings to accept the latch and locking bolt.
 Take care to ensure that these holes line up with their counterparts on the active door.